 The PGA Tour golf season doesn’t truly begin until April when all eyes turn to the Masters at Augusta National Golf Club.
 The most prestigious tournament in golf is the first major of the year and is sure to bring plenty of New Jersey sports betting fans to the sportsbooks, both in person and online.

-Let’s examine everything bettors need to know about betting on the Masters in NJ.
+Here’s everything bettors need to know about betting on the Masters in NJ including live Masters odds direct from NJ online sportsbooks.

 Where can you bet on the Masters in New Jersey?